 Globophobia or fear of balloons often happens when a child has had one burst on their face as a youngster.
 This happened to me.
-My sister, after her birthday party, pushed the balloon against my ear and popped it.
-Not only causing temporary ringing in my ears but also globophobia.
+After her birthday party, my sister pushed the balloon against my ear and popped it.
+She was not only causing temporary ringing in my ears but also globophobia.

-After that moment – which she thought hilariously funny – whenever I walked into a room which contained balloons, I would feel panicky.
-I would spend the entire party in another room or – if it were in a church hall – at the furthest point away from them.
+After that moment—which she thought hilariously funny—whenever I walked into a room with balloons, I would feel panicky.
+I would spend the entire party in another room or—if it were in a church hall—at the furthest point away from them.

 I couldn’t blow balloons up or even stand holding a deflated rubber balloon.
 The texture of the rubber made me shudder.
 It meant that going to social occasions where I might be in a room filled with balloons would be fraught with anxiety.